 This is all a very uncertain analysis on my part.
 I do plan on rewatching the film to see if anything I’m saying or thinking holds water, if I end up having a different interpretation, or if there’s not really anything meaningful at all to be found here.
 Whatever I end up making of Italian Studies down the line, though, I can’t deny that the raw experience of watching it is very enjoyable.
 It’s so well-crafted and well-performed that I’m giving it the benefit of the doubt to some degree that it knows what it’s doing narratively, while still being cautious.
 Italian Studies is definitely one of those films you need to feel before you begin to understand.
 That’s always a huge gamble, and I’ve had my share of such films that I ended up not liking, even with some critically acclaimed works like The Green Knight.
 So, I can completely understand why anyone would dislike this film.
 But something this unique and distinguished, as well as refreshingly short, is at least worth one viewing.

-Magnolia Pictures will release Italian Studies in theaters and on demand January 14, 2022.
+Magnolia Pictures released Italian Studies in theaters and on demand January 14, 2022.